 - Does it repeat information from the caption or body text?

-- Is this a decorative image that should have empty alt text (alt="")?
+- Is this a decorative image that doesn't need alt text?

 Log in om een reactie achter te laten of registeer je.